Updated on December 13, 2024

 1. Respiratory Cancers

 Exposure to herbicides, chemicals, dust, smoke, and other particles has led many veterans to develop serious lung diseases or cancer after retirement.
-They’re 25 to 75 percent more likely to develop lung cancer than non-vets.1
+They’re 25 to 75 percent more likely to develop lung cancer than non-vets.

 2. Mesothelioma

-Mesothelioma is a type of cancer from long-term asbestos exposure.
-It can affect the lungs, heart, or abdomen.
+Mesothelioma is a type of cancer from long-term asbestos exposure that can affect the lungs, heart, or abdomen.
+Mesothelioma treatment includes chemotherapy, which can lead to:

 Military personnel and vets widely used asbestos products for fireproofing and insulating during the Korean War, Vietnam War, and World War II.
 They also used asbestos to construct ships, planes, tanks, and barracks.